 IMG_258

-A recent article published in Cell Reports details a new technology called SCASP-PTM (SDS Cyclodextrin Assisted Sample Preparation for PTM).
-This technology enables salt-free, continuous enrichment of multiple PTMs in samples without complex purification steps, facilitating data-independent acquisition mass spectrometry (DIA-MS) analysis.
-The core of SCASP-PTM technology lies in its highly efficient sample preparation process, utilizing cyclodextrin to bind SDS and eliminate the effects of protein denaturants, thereby achieving efficient enrichment of multiple PTMs.
+A recent article published in Cell Reports provides a detailed description of a novel technique called SCASP-PTM (SDS Cyclodextrin Assisted Sample Preparation for PTM).
+This method enables the salt-free, continuous enrichment of multiple post-translational modifications (PTMs) in a sample without the need for complex purification steps, thereby facilitating data-independent acquisition mass spectrometry (DIA-MS) analysis.
+At the heart of SCASP-PTM is its highly efficient sample preparation workflow, which leverages cyclodextrin in combination with SDS to mitigate the effects of protein denaturants, thus achieving robust enrichment of diverse PTMs.

-Traditional PTM analysis methods typically require separate sample processing and analysis for each modification, which is not only time-consuming but also prone to sample loss and analytical errors.
-SCASP-PTM technology integrates multiple enrichment methods, such as TiO2, IMAC, and CaTiO3, to enable simultaneous analysis of multiple modifications such as phosphorylation, acetylation, ubiquitination, and glycosylation.
-This innovative method significantly improves experimental efficiency and data accuracy, providing a powerful tool for PTM research.
+Traditional PTM analysis methods typically require separate sample preparation and analysis for each type of modification, which is not only time-consuming but also prone to sample loss and analytical errors.
+The SCASP-PTM technology integrates multiple enrichment strategies, including TiO2, IMAC, and CaTiO3, enabling the simultaneous analysis of various post-translational modifications such as phosphorylation, acetylation, ubiquitination, and glycosylation.
+This innovative approach significantly enhances experimental efficiency and data accuracy, providing a powerful tool for PTM research.

-In cells, p62/SQSTM1 protein is an important autophagy receptor that plays a key role in cellular homeostasis by mediating protein degradation and signal pathway regulation.
-Studies have shown that abnormal expression of p62 is closely related to various diseases, including neurodegenerative diseases and cancer.
-In this study, SCASP-PTM technology revealed that GSK3B-mediated phosphorylation of p62 at position S28 is a driving factor for its degradation.
-Through experiments on HeLa-S3 cells, researchers found that phosphorylated p62 is more easily degraded by the proteasome, and the proteasome inhibitor MG132 can block this process.
+Within cells, the p62/SQSTM1 protein serves as a critical autophagy receptor, playing a pivotal role in maintaining cellular homeostasis by mediating protein degradation and regulating signaling pathways.
+Studies have demonstrated that aberrant expression of p62 is closely associated with a variety of diseases, including neurodegenerative disorders and cancer.
+In this study, SCASP-PTM technology revealed that GSK3β-mediated phosphorylation of p62 at Ser28 is a key driver of its degradation.
+Using HeLa-S3 cells, the researchers found that phosphorylated p62 is more readily degraded by the proteasome, a process that can be blocked by the proteasome inhibitor MG132.

-This finding provides a new perspective on understanding the complex mechanisms of protein degradation and may provide a reference for developing related therapeutic strategies.
-The degradation of p62 involves not only its own phosphorylation status but may also be related to the interaction with other signaling pathways.
-Future research can further explore the specific mechanisms of these interactions to gain a more comprehensive understanding of the role of p62 in cellular physiological and pathological states.
+This discovery offers a new perspective on our understanding of the complex mechanisms underlying protein degradation and may serve as a reference for developing relevant therapeutic strategies.
+The degradation of p62 is not only influenced by its own phosphorylation status but may also involve interactions with other signaling pathways.
+Future research could further investigate the specific mechanisms of these interactions to achieve a more comprehensive understanding of p62’s role in both physiological and pathological cellular states.

 IMG_259

-In a multi-PTM proteomics study of lung cancer, the K330 site of ALDOA (aldolase A) protein was found to have significant ubiquitination and acetylation modifications.
-ALDOA is a glycolytic enzyme that plays an important role in the metabolic reprogramming of cancer cells.
-Studies have shown that these modifications of ALDOA are key drivers of tumor growth and progression.
+In multi-PTM proteomics studies of lung cancer, significant ubiquitination and acetylation modifications at lysine residue 330 of the ALDOA (aldolase A) protein have been identified.
+ALDOA is a glycolytic enzyme that plays a critical role in metabolic reprogramming in cancer cells.
+Research indicates that these post-translational modifications of ALDOA are key drivers of tumor growth and progression.

-By analyzing lung cancer tissue samples, researchers found that the expression level of ALDOA in tumors was significantly higher than that in normal tissues, and the modification level of its K330 site was also significantly upregulated.
-Further functional experiments showed that the K330R mutation can enhance the enzymatic activity of ALDOA and slow down cell growth and migration.
-This finding reveals the important role of ALDOA in tumor cell proliferation and migration and provides a theoretical basis for its potential as a therapeutic target.
+Through analysis of lung cancer tissue samples, researchers found that ALDOA expression is significantly higher in tumors than in normal tissues, and that the degree of modification at its K330 site is also markedly upregulated.
+Further functional experiments demonstrated that the K330R mutation enhances ALDOA’s enzymatic activity while slowing cell growth and migration.
+These findings highlight the critical role of ALDOA in tumor cell proliferation and migration, providing a theoretical basis for its potential as a therapeutic target.

-Ubiquitination and acetylation modifications of ALDOA may promote the metabolic adaptation and invasion ability of tumor cells by regulating its enzymatic activity and protein interaction network.
-Future research can further explore the role of ALDOA in different types of tumors and how its modification status affects the biological behavior of tumors.
+Ubiquitination and acetylation of ALDOA may promote metabolic adaptation and invasive capacity in tumor cells by modulating its enzymatic activity and protein–protein interaction network.
+Future studies could further investigate the role of ALDOA in different types of tumors and how its post-translational modifications influence tumor biological behavior.

-The clinical application potential of SCASP-PTM technology is mainly reflected in the following aspects:
+The clinical application potential of SCASP-PTM technology is primarily reflected in the following aspects:

-• Discovery of biomarkers: Through systematic analysis of PTMs in tumor tissues and cell samples, SCASP-PTM technology can help identify new biomarkers.
-These biomarkers can not only be used for early diagnosis and prognosis assessment but may also provide guidance for personalized treatment.
+• Discovery of biomarkers: Through systematic analysis of PTMs in tumor tissue and cell samples, the SCASP-PTM technology can facilitate the identification of novel biomarkers.
+These biomarkers not only hold promise for early diagnosis and prognostic assessment but may also guide the development of personalized therapeutic strategies.

-• Identification of therapeutic targets: PTMs play an important role in regulating protein function and signaling pathways.
-By revealing the molecular mechanisms of signaling pathways, SCASP-PTM technology may help identify new therapeutic targets.
-This is of great significance for the development of drugs targeting specific PTMs.
+• Identification of therapeutic targets: PTMs play a crucial role in regulating protein function and signaling pathways.
+The SCASP-PTM technology, by elucidating the molecular mechanisms underlying these pathways, may facilitate the identification of novel therapeutic targets, which is of great significance for the development of drugs targeting specific PTMs.

-• Study of drug mechanisms of action: By analyzing changes in PTMs in cells or tissues before and after drug treatment, SCASP-PTM technology can be used to study the mechanisms of action of drugs.
-This will help optimize existing treatment regimens and develop new drugs.
+• Investigation of drug mechanisms of action: By analyzing changes in protein post-translational modifications (PTMs) in cells or tissues before and after drug treatment, the SCASP-PTM technology can be used to elucidate drug mechanisms of action.
+This will help optimize existing therapeutic regimens and facilitate the development of new drugs.

-• Advancement of personalized medicine: SCASP-PTM technology can perform detailed analysis of PTMs in patient samples, thereby providing data support for personalized treatment.
-By identifying patient-specific PTM patterns, doctors can choose the most appropriate treatment regimen to improve treatment outcomes.
+• Advancing personalized medicine: SCASP-PTM technology enables comprehensive analysis of post-translational modifications (PTMs) in patient samples, thereby providing data-driven support for personalized treatment.
+By identifying patient-specific PTM profiles, clinicians can select the most appropriate therapeutic regimen, ultimately enhancing treatment efficacy.

-Although SCASP-PTM technology has shown great potential in PTM research, it still faces some challenges.
-First, the technology mainly targets common PTM types, while its enrichment efficiency and detection sensitivity for some rare or low-abundance PTMs still need to be further improved.
-Second, the dynamic and complex nature of PTMs requires consideration of multiple factors in experimental design and data analysis to ensure the accuracy and reproducibility of the results.
+Although SCASP-PTM technology has demonstrated significant potential in PTM research, it still faces several challenges.
+First, the technique is primarily optimized for common PTM types; for rare or low-abundance PTMs, its enrichment efficiency and detection sensitivity still require further improvement.
+Second, the dynamic nature and complexity of PTMs necessitate the consideration of multiple factors in experimental design and data analysis to ensure the accuracy and reproducibility of results.

-Future research can further enhance the application value of SCASP-PTM technology through the following directions:
+Future research can further enhance the application value of SCASP-PTM technology through the following avenues:

-• Technical optimization: Improve the detection ability of low-abundance and rare PTMs by improving sample preparation and enrichment methods.
-Combine new mass spectrometry technologies to improve the sensitivity and resolution of the analysis.
+• Technical optimization: Enhancing the detection of low-abundance and rare PTMs through improved sample preparation and enrichment methods.
+Integration of novel mass spectrometry technologies further boosts analytical sensitivity and resolution.

-• Development of data analysis tools: With the accumulation of PTM data, develop more advanced data analysis tools and algorithms to better process and interpret complex PTM data.
-This will help reveal the functions and mechanisms of PTMs in biological processes.
+• Development of data analysis tools: As PTM data accumulate, more advanced data analysis tools and algorithms should be developed to better process and interpret complex PTM datasets.
+This will help elucidate the functions and mechanisms of PTMs in biological processes.

-• Multi-omics integrative analysis: Combining SCASP-PTM technology with multi-omics data such as genomics, transcriptomics, and metabolomics for comprehensive analysis.
-This will help build a more comprehensive biological network and reveal the global role of PTM in cell function regulation.
+• Multi-omics integration analysis: Integrating SCASP-PTM technology with genomics, transcriptomics, metabolomics, and other multi-omics datasets for comprehensive analysis.
+This will facilitate the construction of more comprehensive biological networks and reveal the systemic roles of PTMs in the regulation of cellular functions.

-• Clinical translational research: Closely integrating with clinical research to evaluate the practical application effects of SCASP-PTM technology in disease diagnosis, treatment, and prognosis.
-Promoting the translation of this technology from laboratory research to clinical application.
+• Clinical Translational Research: By closely integrating with clinical studies, this research evaluates the real-world effectiveness of SCASP-PTM technology in disease diagnosis, treatment, and prognosis, thereby facilitating the translation of this technology from laboratory research into clinical practice.

 Summary and Outlook

-SCASP-PTM technology provides a new perspective for understanding tumor biology and demonstrates its broad application potential in post-translational modification research.
-With continuous improvement and expansion of its application scope, SCASP-PTM is expected to play a greater role in clinical diagnosis and treatment, contributing to overcoming the medical challenge of tumors.
-In the future, researchers will continue to explore the application potential of SCASP-PTM technology in other diseases and strive to develop more efficient and precise PTM analysis methods.
-Through close integration with clinical research, SCASP-PTM technology is expected to open up new avenues for personalized medicine and precision treatment.
+The SCASP-PTM technology offers a new perspective for understanding tumor biology and demonstrates its broad potential for application in post-translational modification research.
+As the technology continues to be refined and its scope of application expands, SCASP-PTM is poised to play an increasingly significant role in clinical diagnosis and treatment, thereby contributing to the challenge of conquering cancer.
+In the future, researchers will continue to explore the potential applications of SCASP-PTM in other diseases and strive to develop more efficient and precise methods for PTM analysis.
+By closely integrating with clinical research, SCASP-PTM holds the promise of opening new avenues for personalized medicine and precision therapy.

 References